-In a bowl that is heat resistant add very hot water, it’s ok to use the tap as long as it is very hot but not boiling.
+In a bowl that is heat resistant, add very hot water.
+Using the tap is okay if it is hot but not boiling.
 Dip the piece in question into the water for a second or two.
-Bakelite will almost immediately have a terrible smell, it will smell like well, formaldehyde.
+Bakelite will almost immediately have a terrible smell.
+It will smell like, well, formaldehyde.

-When in doubt dip again, wait a bit longer.
-Be careful not to melt the piece and make sure to try it in a place where it will not be easily seen.
-I just open the hot tap and let it run until it gets so hot I can’t keep my fingers under it.
+When in doubt, dip again, and wait a bit longer.
+Be careful not to melt the piece, and try it in a place where it will not be easily seen.
+I open the hot tap and let it run until it gets so hot I can’t keep my fingers under it.
 Then I hold a portion of the piece under the running water and check for the horrible and unmistakable smell.
 If you can smell that, it’s most likely Bakelite.
-(You just learned the sure fire Bakelite test, better than anything else, used on the Antiques Road Show too!)
+(You learned the sure-fire Bakelite test, better than anything else, used on the Antiques Road Show too!)

-French Bakelite is different and will not emit the smell as it is actually made from milk derivatives.
-Only do the hot needle test if you must as that will damage the piece!
+French Bakelite is different and will not emit the smell as it is made from milk derivatives.
+Only do the hot needle test if you must, as that will damage the piece!

 There are many Amber imitations.

-Dab a cotton swab in Acetone.
-I use industrial strength stuff as some of the nail polish removers nowadays are mild.
-I like the pure acetone for a definitive test.
-You can get it at almost any drugstore, supermarket and beauty supply shop, you probably have some at home.
+Dab a cotton swab in acetone.
+I use industrial strength stuff, as some nail polish removers nowadays are mild.
+I like pure acetone for a definitive test.
+You can get it at almost any drugstore, supermarket, and beauty supply shop.
+You probably have some at home.

 Rub the wet cotton swab on a hidden spot on the piece (between 2 beads in the back of a necklace, for instance).
-The imitation materials will come off on the cotton swab, leave a mark on the material surface, which can melt or become tacky and opaque.
+The imitation materials will come off on the cotton swab and leave a mark on the material surface, which can melt or become tacky and opaque.